 Administration, Reporting and Coordination

-The webmaster will be under the guidance and at the disposal of the ACWC with technical guidance ftrom relevant ASEAN Secretariat Divisions [PEGD, ITSD & CRD].
+The webmaster will be under the guidance and at the disposal of the ACWC with technical guidance from relevant ASEAN Secretariat Divisions [PEGD, ITSD & CRD].
 The webmaster will be in close coordination with the ACWC Website Focal Point in each ASEAN Member State, whom are designated by ACWC to coordinate the content management of the ACWC website.

 The webmaster will report to the ACWC Chair through the ASEAN Secretariat via online.
 The Webmaster does not need to be based in Jakarta, Indonesia.